Jahia/widen-asset-picker/doc/en/picker.md

     },
     ```

-The `store` is used by all the application components.
+The `store` is used by all the application components (4).
 These components are in charge of the UI rendering,
 as illustrated in the image below.

 ![appComponent]